 A task must have a subject that briefly describes the purpose of the task.
-Additional you can set an assignee and annotate it with some tags, e.g., urgent.
+Additionally, an assignee can be set and the task can be annotated with tags, e.g., urgent.
 The description can be used to clarify the intent of the task and give hints to resolve it.
 It is possible to format the description with markdown, for help you can click on

 Formatting below the label Description.
-It is possible to attach findings after the creation of the task via the Findings perspective or Code view.
+It is possible to attach findings and code snippets after the creation of the task via the Findings perspective or Code view.

 The Edit Task View allows you to edit the fields of an existing task.

 Within the Edit Task View it is possible to change the field values you have set during the creation of a task as well as the state and resolution of a task.